Introducing the New EDM-inspired Chanel Electro Capsule Collection

 One of Chastaingt’s newer, more unconventional designs, the Code Coco exists in a phantom zone somewhere between fashion and haute horlogerie.
 Not quite a watch nor a straightforward piece of jewellery, the Code Coco Electro pairs a quilted leather cufflet – immediately eye-catching, thanks to its neon-pink do – with two lacquered black dials.
 Rather perfunctorily, one of these tells the time; while the other is set with a single princess-cut diamond – the punctuation point to any rave-ready outfit.

-The Code Coco Electro is now available in a limited edition of 255 pieces, priced at HK$55,300.
+The Code Coco Electro is now available in a limited edition of 255 pieces.
 To learn more, visit Chanel online.